Shiyasmohd/secureX/README.md

 ```
 npm run start
 ```
-7. After that, the command will start a local server instance (http://localhost:3000/) in your browser
+7. After that, the command will start a local server instance (http://localhost:3000/) in your browser .

-8. Connect MetaMask to your localhost
+8. Connect MetaMask to your localhost.

-9. Go ahead and explore secureX
+9. Go ahead and explore secureX.

 ## Technologies used 💻: